dnstock/realty-frontend/README.md

 ## Description

 Realty.AI is an enterprise platform for commercial real estate developers and property managers.
-This repository contains the React-based frontend UI implementation.
+This repository contains the Frontend UI for the platform, built using React and Material-UI.

 ## Prerequisites